🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 🐾 When is a dog considered old — and how can you truly support your furry friend through every stage of their life?

 There comes a moment when you notice it.
 Not on a specific day, not through a diagnosis.
 It just happens.
 The dog gets up a little slower.
-Their eyes aren't quite as sharp.
-The walk that used to seem endless now gets a little shorter.
+Their eyes aren't quite as sharp anymore.
+The walk that used to seem endless now becomes a little shorter.

 And you ask yourself: Is this old age already?
-Or is it normal?
-And – what can I do now?
+Or is this normal?
+And - what can I do now?

 I know these questions very well.
 Bakku, our beloved male dog, passed away at 14 years old.
 Poor eyesight, poor hearing - but he walked his paths until the very end and protected Grandma until his last breath.
 And Dixi, our Bernese Mountain Dog, left us far too soon.
 I'm not writing this to make you sad.
 I'm writing it because I want you to know: This article comes from real experience.

-What I want to convey to you is: Age is not a fate to be endured.
-It's a phase that can be managed.
-Managed well.
-With knowledge, attention – and a little bit of zeolite.
+What I want to convey to you is: Old age is not a destiny one simply endures.
+It's a phase that can be accompanied.
+Accompanied well.
+With knowledge, attention - and a little zeolite.

-👉 All products we mention in this article can be found here:
+👉 All products mentioned in this article can be found here:

 DOGKRAFT Zeolite, TIERKRAFT Skin Powder, Wound Ointment, and AM+PLUS Active Microorganisms — directly in our shop.

-❓ The most common questions at a glance (FAQ)
+❓ The most frequently asked questions at a glance (FAQ)

 When is my dog considered a senior?

-This depends heavily on size and breed.
+This depends heavily on the size and breed.
 Small dogs age slower than large ones.
-A Chihuahua at 8 years old is still in the prime of life — an Irish Wolfhound at 7 years old is already a true senior.
+An 8-year-old Chihuahua is still in the prime of its life - a 7-year-old Irish Wolfhound is already a true senior.
 As a rough guide: the larger the dog, the earlier old age begins.
 You can find the exact table further down in the article.

-My dog has difficulty getting up.
-Is this normal aging or do I need to see a vet?
+My dog has trouble getting up.
+Is this normal aging or do I need to go to the vet?

-Both answers can be correct – and they are not mutually exclusive.
-Stiffness when getting up is one of the most common signs of osteoarthritis (joint wear and tear, where cartilage between the bones breaks down and movement becomes painful) in old age.
+Both answers can be true - and they are not mutually exclusive.
+Stiffness when getting up is one of the most common signs of osteoarthritis (joint wear, where the cartilage between the bones breaks down and movement becomes painful) in old age.
 This is common and treatable.
-Please see a vet – not because it's dramatic, but because quality of life can be significantly improved with the right support.
+Please go to the vet - not because it's dramatic, but because quality of life can be significantly improved with the right support.

-Can zeolite prolong the life of my old dog?
+Can zeolite extend the life of my old dog?

-I won't promise you that – it wouldn't be honest.
-What I can tell you is: zeolite can significantly improve the quality of the last few years.
-Fewer toxins in the body, relieved liver and kidneys, better digestion, less silent inflammation in the body.
+I won't promise you that - that wouldn't be honest.
+What I can tell you is: Zeolite can significantly improve the quality of the last years.
+Fewer toxins in the body, relieved liver and kidneys, better digestion, fewer silent inflammations in the body.
 Together, this means: your dog stays vital longer, enjoys life longer, can truly participate longer.
-Not a promise of living longer – but living better for as long as he lives.
-That is actually the more beautiful thing.
+Not a promise of longer life - but a better life, as long as he lives.
+That's actually the more beautiful thing.

 What are the most common health problems in old dogs?

-Joints and osteoarthritis, kidney and liver problems, declining sight and hearing, dental problems, heart problems, tumor diseases, and cognitive impairments (when the dog behaves as if confused or disoriented – similar to dementia in humans).
+Joints and osteoarthritis, kidney and liver problems, declining eyesight and hearing, dental problems, heart problems, tumor diseases, and cognitive impairments (when the dog acts confused or disoriented - similar to dementia in humans).
 Not every old dog gets all of these.
 But knowing what's possible helps you to look closely early on.

 What do whiskers have to do with age?

-Whiskers — also called vibrissae or tactile hairs — are highly sensitive sensory organs.
+Whiskers - also called vibrissae or tactile hairs - are highly sensitive sensory organs.
 They help the dog to orient itself, estimate distances, and perceive air currents.
-In old age, when sight and hearing decline, these tactile hairs become even more important — practically the last reliable antennae.
-For them to regrow and remain strong, the body needs silicon (a mineral essential for hair, tendons, bones, and connective tissue).
+In old age, when sight and hearing decline, these tactile hairs become even more important - essentially the last reliable antennas.
+For them to regrow and stay strong, the body needs silicon (a mineral essential for hair, tendons, bones, and connective tissue).
 Zeolite contains natural silicon and can gently support this.
-And please — never cut whiskers.
-In Austria and Germany, it is also legally forbidden.
+And please - never cut the whiskers.
+In Austria and Germany, by the way, this is legally forbidden.

 My dog eats less in old age.
 What can I do?

 This is very common.
-Several small meals instead of one large one, easily digestible food, warming food slightly to enhance its smell, zeolite gently supports digestion.
-And if the dog truly stops eating — please see a vet, as pain or an internal illness could be behind it.
+Several small meals instead of one large one, easily digestible food, warming the food slightly to enhance its smell, zeolite gently supports digestion.
+And if the dog really stops eating - please go to the vet, as pain or an internal illness could be behind it.

 How do I explain it to my children when the dog dies?

 This is the hardest question in this article.
 Despite being a psychologist.
 Or precisely because of it.
-I allow myself to say: honesty in age-appropriate language is best.
+I allow myself to say: Honesty in age-appropriate language is best.
 Children sense more than we think.
 They also sense our grief.
-Telling them that the dog went to sleep without pain and won't come back — that's more loving than hiding it.
+Telling them that the dog went to sleep without pain and won't come back - that is more loving than hiding it.
 And being allowed to grieve together is a gift, not a mistake.
-My niece drew a beautiful picture for Bakku - actually Grandma - with a rainbow bridge.
+My niece drew a beautiful picture of a rainbow bridge for Bakku - actually Grandma.

 When is a dog actually old?

 This is not as easy to answer as one might think.
-Because 'old' is not a number — it's a state.
+Because 'old' is not a number - it's a condition.
 Didn't Oprah say: Age is just a number.
-And this state depends very much on size, breed, diet, and living conditions.
+And this condition depends very much on size, breed, nutrition, and living conditions.

 Senior from approx.